-- i) Designing safe procedures for employees, - ii) Providing training appropriate to these policies, - iii) Reporting all incidents of workplace violence. - (i) The Employer shall: - i) Inform employees of any situation relating to their work which may endanger their health and safety, as soon as it learns of the said situation, - ii) Inform employees regarding the risks relating to their work and provide training and supervision so that employees have the skills and knowledge necessary to safely perform the work assigned to them,
+- i) Designing safe procedures for employees. - ii) Providing training appropriate to these policies. - iii) Reporting all incidents of workplace violence. - (i) The Employer shall: - i) Inform employees of any situation relating to their work which may endanger their health and safety, as soon as it learns of the said situation; - ii) Inform employees regarding the risks relating to their work and provide training and supervision so that employees have the skills and knowledge necessary to safely perform the work assigned to them;

-When faced with occupational health and safety decisions, the Home will not await full scientific or absolute certainty before taking reasonable action(s) including but not limited to, providing reasonably accessible personal protective equipment (PPE) that reduces risk and protects employees.
+When faced with occupational health and safety decisions, the Home will not await full scientific or absolute certainty before taking reasonable action(s) that reduces risk and protects employees.

-- iii) The Home will ensure there is an adequate supply of Pandemic PPE.
-The Home will advise the JHSC the supply of Pandemic PPE on an annual basis and whenever they are required to advise the government. - iv) Employees will be fit tested on hire and then on a bi-annual basis or at any other time as required by the Employer, the government of Ontario or any other public health authority. - v) The Home will maintain a pandemic plan, inclusive of an organizational risk assessment, that will be shared annually with the JHSC. - vi) Ensure that the applicable measures and procedures prescribed in the Occupational Health and Safety Act are carried out in the workplace. - (j) A worker shall, - i) Work in compliance with the provisions of the Occupational Health and Safety Act and the regulations, - ii) Use or wear the equipment, protective devices or clothing that the worker's Employer requires to be used or worn, - iii) Report to their Employer or supervisor the absence of or defect in any equipment or protective device of which the worker is aware and which may endanger themselves or another worker, and - iv) Report to their Employer or supervisor any contravention of the Occupational Health and Safety Act or the regulations or the existence of any hazard of which they know. - (k) Injured Workers Provisions
+- iii) Ensure that the applicable measures and procedures prescribed in the Occupational Health and Safety Act are carried out in the workplace. - (j) A worker shall, - i) Work in compliance with the provisions of the Occupational Health and Safety Act and the regulations; - ii) Use or wear the equipment, protective devices or clothing that the worker's employer requires to be used or worn;

+- iii) Report to their employer or supervisor the absence of or defect in any equipment or protective device of which the worker is aware and which may endanger himself, herself or another worker; and - iv) Report to their employer or supervisor any contravention of the Occupational Health and Safety Act or the regulations or the existence of any hazard of which they know.

+(k) Injured Workers Provisions

-At the time an injury occurs, the injured worker's Employer shall provide transportation for the worker (if the worker needs it) to a hospital or a physician located within a reasonable distance or to the worker's home.
-The Employer shall pay for the transportation.
+At the time an injury occurs, the injured worker's employer shall provide transportation for the worker (if the worker needs it) to a hospital or a physician located within a reasonable distance or to the worker's home.
+The employer shall pay for the transportation.